reposefulGrass/reposefulGrass.github.io/_posts/2020-07-19-Snakes-and-Ladders.md

 ## RACTF Reversing | Snakes and Ladders

-The encrypt flag is `fqtbjfub4uj_0_d00151a52523e510f3e50521814141c`.
-We must reverse engineer the encryption they used to encrypt the flag and use it to built a decryption method.
+They give us an encrypted flag: `fqtbjfub4uj_0_d00151a52523e510f3e50521814141c` and the function they used to encrypt it.
+We must reverse engineer the function and build another function that decrypts the flag they gave us so we can obtain the real flag.

-Studying the encryption method they give us, the flag is split into two parts, the `end_text` and `hex_xored`.
+Studying the encryption function, we see that the flag is split into two parts: `end_text` and `hex_xored`.

 | fqtbjfub4uj_0_d | 00151a52523e510f3e50521814141c |
 | :-------------: | :----------------------------: |
 |    end_text     |           hex_xored            |

-The algorithm they use for the encryption separates the original flag (unencrypted) into the previous two parts by skipping every other letter.
+The algorithm they use for the encryption separates the unencrypted flag into the previous two parts by skipping every other letter.
 Essentially, `end_text` is a list of all the even characters, and `hex_xored` is a list of all the odd characters.

 `hex_xored` is obtained after running every odd character through the function below with the argument a string of `a`'s.
-Then the result is turned into a list of hex numbers.
+Then the result is turned into a list of hex numbers (which doubles its length).

 ```python
 def xor (s1, s2):